 The Early Years Foundation Stage Curriculum

-Children's learning is largely play-based using high quality, age appropriate resources.
+Children's learning is often play-based using high quality, age appropriate resources.
 Children are supported to join in both child-initiated and adult led activities.
+Alongside this, children will have access to group activities based on their needs.

 Our practice is largely informed by the Early Years Foundation Stage (EYFS) Framework which is adapted to meet the needs of each individual child.
 Further information about the EYFS Framework is available on the Foundation Years website.